runemadsen/programmingdesignsystems.com/OUTLINE.md

 - Introduction (and history?)
 - Figure and ground
   - Add introduction that is specifically around figure, ground.
 Maybe the FEDEX logo arrow problem?
+  - Add running examples to width and height variables in size
 - Basic Shapes
 - Custom Shapes
 - Composing multiple shapes